vishnudorigundla/serversideprocessing/README.md

 ## DESIGN STEPS:

 Step 1:

-Create a Django project.
+Create a Django project

 Step 2:

-Create an App named mathapp.
+Create an App named mathapp

 Step 3:

-In mathapp create a folder named template.In template folder create an anoter folder named mathapp.
+In mathapp create a folder named template.In template folder create an anoter folder named mathapp

 Step 4:

 Create a html document in the mathapp.

 Step 5:

 In the html document design the page as required for getting the input values for doing mathematical calculation.

 Step 6:

-Add the formula in views.py.
+Add the formula in views.py

 Step 7:
 Link the html document to urls.py